MichaelSurgeon/ZenkoUI/README.md

 Limitations
 - in current state there is no valdiation for length of data however if the length is to long it might mess with the table (this was out of scope)
 - there are a list of accepted categories that you can use listed below the limitations all of which must start with a capital (this will be changed in the future for lower case and upper)
+- if you add in more than 30 days into the file the data table will add in every date (this will eventually be split by week) I would stick to around 30 days ish

 Accepted categories
 - Eating Out